 Refinancing your current mortgage and using the money to pay off credit cards may give you a temporary solution.
 But remember, being a senior it doesn’t give you total relief from debts.
-Converting your unsecured debt (credit card debt) into a secured debt (home mortgage) probably isn’t the best idea to become debt free.
+Converting your unsecured debt (credit card debt) into secured debt (home mortgage) probably isn’t the best idea to become debt-free.

-But still, if you are in need of urgent big amount of money, you may try this option.
+But still, if you are in need of an urgent large amount of money, you may try this option.

 d.
 Take out a home equity line of credit

 There’s a catch.
-Like refinancing mortgage, you are also putting your home equity in danger.
-Turning unsecured debt into a secured one is not good.
+Like refinancing mortgages, you are also putting your home equity in danger.
+Turning unsecured debt into a secure one is not good.
 This could affect the total liquid assets of the estate in a negative way.
 If things go wrong, your house may fall into the depths of foreclosure.
 Losing a home being a senior and due to foreclosure is a devastating situation.

 e.
 Selling your assets